JacobWPeterson/PostgresOnEC2/README.md

 6. Review and Launch
 You can now also confirm that your outbound rules are as follows
 <img src="https://github.com/JacobWPeterson/PostgresOnEC2/blob/main/Screengrabs/Outbound.png" alt="Outbound Rules"/>

+### Connect to Instance
+1. From your new instance's main page, click connect in the upper right
+2. Copy the chmod command and run in your terminal to hide your PEM
+3. Copy the 'ssh' prefixed command and run it in your terminal to connect to the instance

+### Now follow the steps in Setup.sh